5 shot at N. Houston after-hours nightclub

 One of the victims was critically injured when he was shot in the neck, police said.
 The other victims were all taken by private vehicles to hospitals.
 Their conditions were not immediately known Saturday.

-There was no word on a description of the shooter or which direction they fled.
+There was no word on a description of the shooter or which direction he or she fled.